 While SurveyCTO is a mobile-first platform, there are times where it will be better to use web forms instead of field enumeration.
-This is especially important during the time of this writing (April 2020), when the world is in the middle of the COVID-19 crisis.
 Luckily, SurveyCTO's web forms feature can be a helpful part of your data collection strategy.
 Here is a catalog of resources that will be useful to anyone collecting data using web forms.

 The core product documentation contains the following basic guidance on web forms (but do read on for more):